M03-z/reading-notes/README.md

 Creating a seprate CSS page
 Researching on how to choose the colors searching for ways to make the website suitable for all devices

+Display the web page through VS
+Learned JavaScript
+Applying JavaScript in a web page